-Research the topic of the show (what topics does it cover and what topics does it not cover) and the show’s host.
-Listen to 4–5 episodes to get a sense of how they work.
+Research the show to get a sense of what topics it covers and what topics it does not cover, and also take a look at how the show’s host organizes the conversations.
+Listen to 4 or 5 episodes to get a sense of how they work.
 Look at the other guests who have appeared on the show and see what they have in common.
 In other words, who does this show feature and who does it not feature?

-Also pay attention to note the show format.
+Also pay attention to the show format.
 Is it a highly edited storytelling show like those put out by Radiotopia and NPR?
 Is it an interview-based show in which the host asks the guest a pre-arranged set of questions?
-Is it a friends gabbing show in which the hosts and guests just chat about a variety of topics without any set interview questions?
-This will give you a sense of what the interview will be like and how your work fits with the show and its audience.
+Is it a friends-gabbing show in which the hosts and guests just chat about a variety of topics without any set interview questions?
+Figuring this out will give you a sense of what your interview will be like and how your work fits with the show and its audience.

-Podcast interviews are usually short (10–30 min.).
+Podcast interviews are usually fairly short—for instance, at Imagine Otherwise we aim for a 30 minute conversation.
 You really only have time to make 1-2 points well.
 Trying to cram more ideas into a short interview muddles your message and makes it difficult for listeners to follow.

 Instead, identify your 1-2 most important points ahead of time, and keep coming back to those in the interview.
 Both the host and listeners will appreciate it, as interviews work well when they are clear and focused.